thingsboard/thingsboard.github.io/docs/user-guide/widgets.md

         title: 'Customize the widget style and apply changes;'
     1:
         image: /images/user-guide/widgets/overview/widget-card-style-3-ce.png
-        title: 'The widget style have been changed.'
+        title: 'The widget style has been changed.'

 enable-fullscreen:
     0: